Two Reply All Hosts Are Stepping Down Amid ‘Test Kitchen’ Fallout

 According to the internal email, “The Test Kitchen” was originally meant to be Pinnamaneni’s last story for Reply All before moving on to other projects at the company.
 It also noted that the company has plans to discuss what comes next for the miniseries.
 Reply All, one of Spotify’s biggest podcasts, is expected to continue production.

 Spotify has yet to provide comment on the matter; the accusations pertain to a period that predates its acquisition of Gimlet and the subsequent changes it has instituted in the company, including the hiring of Polgreen, formerly the editor-in-chief of HuffPost.
 However, on Wednesday night, Vogt tweeted out an apology with the announcement that he was temporarily stepping back from the show.
 “I deeply failed as an ally during the unionization era at Gimlet,” he wrote.
-“I did not intend to stop the unionization effort, and I am very glad it succeeded… I’m not done working, but I don’t think anyone needs me taking up space right now.”
+“I did not intend to stop the unionization effort, and I am very glad it succeeded … I’m not done working, but I don’t think anyone needs me taking up space right now.”
 Pinnamaneni also posted an apology of her own.

 Here’s the full text of the email from Polgreen: